-The Exercise Science 4 + 1 format allows students pursuing a bachelor degree the opportunity to enter the Master of Science in Exercise Science program in their senior year.
-They would be awarded their bachelor degree at the end of their senior year and finish the master degree in one additional year.
+The Exercise Science 4 + 1 format allows students pursuing a bachelor's degree the opportunity to enter the Master of Science in Exercise Science program in their senior year.
+They would be awarded their bachelor's degree at the end of their senior year and finish the master's degree in one additional year.
 A student's qualifications are reviewed by the Graduate Program Director who would enroll them into the program.
 Admission to the Graduate School would be in the Spring of their junior year and they must complete the course work as outlined.

 Course Number Course Title Credit Hours

 Exercise Science 4+1 Track Core Courses

 KNES 1233 First Aid/CPR 3

-KNES 2511 Motor and Sport Skills I 1

 XXXX XXX3 College Algebra or Physics I 3

 KNES 1712 Foundations of Kinesiology 3

 KNES 1522 Care and Prevention of Athletic Injuries 2

 KNES 1511 Teach/Perform Weight Training 1

 KNES 3703/3763 Ess of Personal Fitness Training OR 3

 Ess of Sport Performance Training

 CHEM 1124 General Chemistry I 4

-PEG 1011 Cardio Fitness 1

-PSY 1113 General Psychology 3

 KNES 2613 Personal & Community Health 3

-KNES 2653 Introduction to Health Psychology 3

 KNES 2621 Fitness Assessment and Technology 1

-PEG 1031 Aqua Cardo Fitness 1

 BIOL 2224 Human Anatomy (S&T Window) 4

-KNES 4723 Sport Facility Management 3

 BIOL 2234 Human Physiology 4

-KNES 3723 Sport Marketing and Promotion 3

 NURS 2323 Nutrition 3

 KNES 4693 Biomechanics/Kinesiology 3

 KNES 4713 Org., Leadership Management 3

 KNES 3613 Exercise Physiology 3

+KNES 3223 Exercise Technique, Testing, & Prescription 3

+KNES 3113 Sports Psychology 3

+KNES 4133 Program Design for Strength & Conditioning 3

-KNES 4523 Motor Learning 3
+KNES 4113 Exercise Programming for Special Populations 3

+KNES 4123 Scientific Principles of Strength & Conditioning 3

 KNES 4533 Research Measurement & Evaluation 3

 KNES 4763 Internship 3

-Exercise Scienc e 4+1 Track Credit Hours 67
+Exercise Science 4+1 Track Credit Hours 67

-Courses that can be taken for undergrad and graduate credit:
+Courses that can be t aken for undergrad and graduate credit:

-Foundations of Uselth 2

 KNES 5203 Foundations of Health 3

 KNES 5213 Writing for Research 3

 KNES 5223 Physical Activity Epidemiology 3

 KNES 5233 Legal Principles in Wellness 3